eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 - Customized Frequency: Digital twin consumers can specify the frequency at which they want to receive updates.
 This allows for more tailored data delivery and can improve a digital twin consumer's experience.

-- Automated Unsubscription: The feature automatically stops publishing to a topic once all the digital twin consumers disconnect.
+- Automated Topic Cleanup: The feature automatically stops publishing to a topic once all the digital twin consumers have unsubscribed.
 This helps in resource optimization and ensures that data is not being sent to inactive digital twin consumers.

 - Scalability: Managed Subscribe can handle a large number of digital twin consumers, making it a good choice for your digital twin provider that is expected to have many digital twin consumers subscribed to it.